-How to tell others
+How to tell family and friends

-- Choose a quiet time and place.
+- choose a quiet time and place, if possible

 Other people's reactions

 The reactions from your family and friends will depend on many factors, including their previous experience of cancer and their own coping styles.
 Sometimes people respond in ways that may make you feel hurt, angry or frustrated.
 These may include:

 People often have a strong emotional reaction to the word "cancer", but they may not be aware that treatments and outcomes are improving all the time.

 Saying the wrong thing

 People often don't know what to say.
 They may appear too positive or make light of your situation, or may even say something inappropriate or ill-informed.
 Try not to take their initial reactions as a sign that they don't care.
 They may need as much information, support and advice as you do.
 They might be fearful of losing you, frustrated they can't do anything about the disease, or worried about how the illness will change their lives.